pwndside/pwndside.github.io/content/posts/jerry-htb.md

 ![Untitled](/HTB/jerry-4.png)

-A new directory is displayed now in the admin tool, let’s access to `/shell` but before we need to set a nc listener.
+A new directory is displayed in the admin tool, let’s access to `/shell` but before we need to set a nc listener.

 ```bash
 nc -lv 4444